wakairo/cutb/README.md

 The purpose of CUTB is making it possible to run unit tests written in C or C++ in various environments (e.g. operating systems and testing frameworks).
 By using CUTB, testing frameworks of Boost, Visual Studio, and so on can be used to execute the unit tests.
 Thus, CUTB makes it easy to test software in multiple environments and make it possible to choose the best tool without restriction of a specific environment.

 The followings are example use cases of CUTB.

 - In cross development for embedded software, running the same unit tests on both a target machine and a host development machine.
-- In order to develop software that support Linux and Windows, running the same unit tests in different suitable ways according to each development environment.
+- In order to develop software that supports Linux and Windows, running the same unit tests in different suitable ways according to each development environment.
 - Using Gcov, which is a tool of GCC, to measure coverage and using Microsoft Visual Studio for debugging.

 CUTB test format is simple and makes all the above possible.